Latest News

 On any given clear day, the amount of sediment and plume is visible from satellite images.
 Image captured 04/24/22.
 See here for more examples.

-The Clean Chesapeake Coalition (CCC) is currently comprised of government officials from three Maryland counties: Caroline, Dorchester, and Queen Anne’s.
+The Clean Chesapeake Coalition (CCC) is currently comprised of government officials from three Maryland counties: Cecil, Dorchester, Queen Anne’s and Kent.

 What We Do

-The Clean Chesapeake Coalition seeks to challenge the wasteful spending on the many government mandates that rely on ineffective programs and/or facilities.
-The Coalition believes that there exists a dearth of factual, technological, and scientific foundation, which clearly demonstrates that many present expenditures are being made irresponsibly from our public funds.
+The Clean Chesapeake Coalition seeks to challenge the wasteful spending on government mandates that rely on ineffective programs and/or facilities.
+The Coalition believes that there exists a dearth of factual, technological, and scientific foundation, which clearly demonstrates that many present expenditures are being made irresponsibly with our public funds.

-We believe that this careless and ineffective approach only results in taxpayer dissent and seriously impacts our effort to restore the Bay and its tributaries to its former beauty in the most effective and fiscally responsible manner possible.
-To see more of what we do, visit: Legislative Action
+We believe that this ineffective approach results in taxpayer dissent and adversely impacts our effort to restore the Bay and its tributaries to its former beauty in the most effective and fiscally responsible manner possible.
+To see more of what we do, visit our Legislative Action page or our FERC Relicensing of the Conowingo Dam page.

 Current Focus Areas